Central Experimental Farm

-The Central Experimental Farm (CEF), commonly known as the Experimental Farm, is an agricultural facility, working farm, and research centre of the Science and Technology Branch, formerly the Research Branch, of Agriculture and Agri-Food Canada.
-As the name indicates, this farm is centrally located in and now surrounded by the City of Ottawa, Ontario, Canada.
-Located on 4 km2 of land, the farm is a National Historic Site of Canada and most buildings are protected and preserved as heritage buildings.
+The Central Experimental Farm (CEF), commonly known as the Experimental Farm, is an agricultural facility, working farm, and research centre of the Science and Technology Branch of Agriculture and Agri-Food Canada.
+The farm is centrally located in Ottawa, Canada.
+Located on 4 km2 of land, the farm is a National Historic Site of Canada and most of its buildings are protected and preserved as heritage buildings.

-The CEF's original intent was to perform scientific research for improvement in agricultural methods and crops.
-While such research is still being conducted, the park-like atmosphere of the CEF has become an important place of recreation and education for the residents of Ottawa.
-Furthermore, over the years several other departments and agencies have encroached onto the CEF property, such as Natural Resources Canada, National Defence (HMCS Carleton on Dow's Lake), and the Ottawa Civic Hospital (helicopter pad).
+The CEF's original intent was to perform scientific research into agricultural methods and crops.
+While such research is still being conducted, the park-like atmosphere of the CEF has led to its becoming an important place of recreation and education for the residents of Ottawa.

+Several other departments and agencies have encroached onto the CEF property, such as Natural Resources Canada, National Defence (HMCS Carleton on Dow's Lake), and the Ottawa Civic Hospital (helicopter pad).

 The CEF is bordered by the Rideau Canal (a National Historic Site as well) to the east, Prince of Wales Drive to the South-East, Baseline Road to the south, and the Merivale and Fisher Roads in Carlington to the west, and Carling Avenue to the north.